 It is true; we do give it all up in order to show off our perfect online personas on Facebook or cause general envy by posting a picture at that very instagrammable place.
 It’s all there: our likes, dislikes, what we eat, our political views, where we vacation, where we catch up with friends, what we shop, who our family members are, everything.
-As a ‘yang’ to that ‘ying’, things like anonymous question apps and cyber stalking (as portrayed in the Netflix’s series You) have become as acceptable and mundane part of our culture as brushing our teeth every morning.
+As a ‘yang’ to that ‘yin’, things like anonymous question apps and cyberstalking (as portrayed in the Netflix’s series You) have become a mundane part of our culture, as acceptable as brushing our teeth every morning.
 In an attempt to steal back a little of that privacy we gave away, we have all become quite voyeuristic and well, creepy, in the way we hide behind our keyboards craving for the anonymity we so dismissively give up every day.

 Photo: You, Netflix.

 So, where do we stand?
 I keep asking myself.
 Technology advancements are something to be extremely excited about – think about how much we have accomplished just in the past decade – but does our human vanity have the power to drive us into a technological abyss?